Facebook Marketing Strategy for E-Commerce: Best Practices

 As of January 2023, Facebook could boast 2.96 billion monthly active users and over 200 million businesses that work with Facebook applications and free marketing tools.
 That’s not all; over 70% of Facebook users view local business pages at least once weekly.

 As the third most-visited site in the world, Facebook seems like the perfect platform to run an e-commerce business, and I’m here to show you how.
-I want to help you take charge of your marketing strategy, so you can maximize the sales potentials that Facebook brings.
+I want to help you take charge of your marketing strategy, so you can maximize the sales potential that Facebook brings.

 Let’s get right into it.